The naming and identification

 different, making identification from overseas sources difficult.
 There

 conserved by Robin Booth of Kerikeri.
-Some of the best cultivars had been
+Some of the best cultivars have

 selected by John Prince, of Nestlebrae Exotics, Helensville, Auckland.